ThanosGkou/exso/README.md

 #### Optional arguments (**kwargs)
 They are common accross all node-access operations, and they can modify the returned time-range (from/to), and the returned timezone.

-- #####  tz_pipe
+- #####  tz
-  string, list, or None
+  string, or None
+  - The whole database is stored in UTC timezone, without explicitly storing the timezone extension (+00:00 UTC)
   - If a string is provided:
-    - The database data will first be localized as UTC, and then returned, converted to the specified timezone.
+    - The database data will be converted to the specified timezone and returned with the explicit timezone extension (e.g. +03:00 EET).
     - It can be combined with the "truncate_tz" argument, in order to first convert to desired timezone, but then truncate the trailing tz information
-  - If a list is provided: [database_timezone, target_timezone, (None)]
-  - The first argument specified the database-timezone, and **must always be UTC**
-  - The second argument be any pytz compatible timezone: Try to stick to wider zones (EET, CET, UTC, GMT) and not country-wide timezones (e.g. Europe/Athens, etc.)
-  - The third argument
-    - **IF provided, must be None**.
-This means, to truncate the trailing timezone information (e.g. **2022-1-1 00:00+02:00 --> 2022-1-1 00:00**)
-    - **IF not provided** (so, list is of length 2), the returned data will contain the tz-information.
+  - If no value is provided, the result will be in UTC timezone, but timezone-naive (withouth the UTC extension)

 - #####  truncate_tz
   bool (default = False)
-  - It only has an effect if tz_pipe is a string
+  - It only has an effect if tz is a string
   - It truncates the trailing tz-information (e.g. 2023-1-1 00:00 **+03:00** will become 2023-1-1 00:00)

 - #####  start_date,  end_date